WatsonGroupTCD/J2suscep/JOSS_paper/paper.md

 that have to be averaged in some sensible way.
 Additionally, the problem of singular solutions also arises and such solutions need to be identified and removed.
 At the moment however, there is no convenient way to do so.
 The purpose of this package is to provide a means to accomplish this arduous task.
-Additionally, for completion, this package can also calculate the temperature dependence of magnetic susceptibility thereby enabling the comparison of the computational data to experiment.
+Additionally, this package can also calculate the temperature dependence of magnetic susceptibility thereby enabling the comparison of the computational data to experiment.
+Although there are other alternatives available to the suscep code like MAGPACK [@magpack] and PHI [@phi], the two codes together provide a one stop solution for the calculation of coupling constants and the determination of the magnetic susceptibility using these coupling constants.

 # `J2suscep`